zlindacz/RegistryCare/docs/redux-structure.md

 ## Search Cycles

 -fetchSearchSuggestions
-  - invoked from Give or SearchBar onSubmit from the User HomeDisplay .
+  - invoked from Give or SearchBar onSubmit from the Find tab on User HomeDisplay.
   - GET /api/orgs is called with text params.
   - receiveSearchSuggestions is set as the success callback.